scliubit/WeatherForecast/README.md

 # WeatherForecast
 A simple weather forecast under coding.
+Most Chinese cities.
+Windows only.

 2017-08-06: Able to get your IP Address and your Location in China(Not so accurate anyway).